To Tell The Truth

 jockey Charles Fenwick, Jr. and impostors listen to the

 It was the first time since 1959 when the panelists last intoned their own My name is . . ." introductions that the shows celebrities were placed on the same figurative level as the civilian players.
-But since the doors were located directly behind each players chair, viewers used to enjoying the panelists extended introductory walkons didnt have much chance for scenery-scoping (until midseason, when the panelists doors were bolted for good and the panelists began bolting from the upstage cavity).
+But since the doors were located directly behind each players chair, viewers used to enjoying the panelists extended introductory walkons didnt have much chance for people watching (until the midseason move from NBC studio 8-H to studio 6-A, when the panelists doors were bolted for good and the celebrities began bolting from the upstage cavity).